jeanmattique/local/Home.md

 Find assembled transcripts as:  'trinity_out_dir/Trinity.fasta'

-== Intro to Trinity ==
+##Intro to Trinity

-Trinity, developed at the http://www.broadinstitute.org[Broad Institute] and the http://www.cs.huji.ac.il[Hebrew University of Jerusalem], represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
+Trinity, developed at the [Broad Institute]http://www.broadinstitute.org and the [Hebrew University of Jerusalem] http://www.cs.huji.ac.il, represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
 Trinity combines three independent software modules: Inchworm, Chrysalis, and Butterfly, applied sequentially to process large volumes of RNA-seq reads.
 Trinity partitions the sequence data into many individual de Bruijn graphs, each representing the transcriptional complexity at at a given gene or locus, and then processes each graph independently to extract full-length splicing isoforms and to tease apart transcripts derived from paralogous genes.
 Briefly, the process works like so:

 - *Inchworm* assembles the RNA-seq data into the unique sequences of transcripts, often generating full-length transcripts for a dominant isoform, but then reports just the unique portions of alternatively spliced transcripts.